-View the video above, or scroll down to read the instructions on this page
+View the video above to learn how to make tealight candles, or scroll down to read the instructions on this page

 I will caution though, that if you plan on burning these in an enclosed holder, you may need to use metal cups because the plastic cups can get too hot and melt.
 Plastic tealight cups are more for open style holders